-Child neglect is a form of maltreatment wherein a caregiver, parent, or an individual in a custodial role fails to meet a child’s basic needs, such as providing food, clothing, shelter, education, and healthcare (1).
-According to experts, neglect is the most common form of child abuse, which affects a child’s long-term physical and mental health (2) (3).
+You may have heard of the term child neglect, but what is child neglect?
+Child neglect is a form of ill-treatment wherein a parent, a caregiver, or the one in a custodial role fails to provide the child with their basic needs, such as food, clothing, shelter, education, and healthcare (1).
+Child neglect is the most common form of child abuse and has long-term effects on the child’s physical and mental health (2) (3).

-Prompt reporting of child neglect is vital to offer timely care and support to a neglected child.
-Community care programs spreading awareness about child neglect can prevent child maltreatment and reduce its effects.
+Immediate reporting of child neglect is essential to ensure timely care and support to a child suffering from neglect.
+In addition, community care programs play an important role in educating and spreading awareness about child neglect and can help prevent ill-treatment and reduce its effects.

 Types Of Child Neglect

 Child neglect is a broad term that encompasses neglecting a child’s physical, social, emotional, and medical needs.
 The following are the most common types of child neglect (4).

 1. Physical neglect: Abandoning a child, refusing to accept their custody, or failing to fulfill their essential nutrition, hygiene, and clothing needs.

 2. Emotional neglect: Isolating the child or exposing them to an emotionally abusive environment involving domestic violence and substance abuse.
 It also entails the failure to provide an emotionally secure and supportive environment to the child or not paying attention to their emotional breakups with friends /situations in life.